 We are passionate about helping the natural environment continue to thrive and about increasing plant diversity in the UK.
 Our ethos of offering a different range of plants to those you find in the typical garden centre is a valuable contribution to increasing plant diversity available to the insects and pollinators in gardens across our country.

 Our site in rural Buckinghamshire is home to much wildlife, including frogs, toads, newts, field mice, bees, butterflies, ladybirds, beetles and many other insects.
-Woodpeckers, Fieldfares, Buzzards, Red Kites, Robins, several types of Tits and many other birds are frequent visitors.
+Woodpeckers, Fieldfares, Buzzards, Red Kites, Robins, Wrens, Goldfinches, several types of Tits and many other birds are frequent visitors.
 We see Badgers and Foxes and even a grass snake from time to time.

-Our Environmental Policy is ever changing and as and when new technology allows us to reduce our impact on the environment, so we will update it.
+Our Environmental Policy is ever changing and, as and when new technology allows us to reduce our impact on the environment, so we will update it.
 The following outlines some of the steps we have taken, or are taking, to make our business ‘greener’.
-If you have any particular question which is not answered here, please email us and we’ll be happy to answer it.
+If you have a particular question which is not answered here, please email us and we’ll be happy to answer it.

 Pots and Trays